 NEED TO KNOW: You can make an anonymous report to Rebecca concerning an act of sexual and or gender-based harassment, discrimination and violence, including sexual violence, stalking and intimate partner violence.
 Be aware that the amount of information you provide to Rebecca may limit the college’s ability to respond to your report.
 Anonymous reports can be submitted in writing through campus mail to Rebecca Mosely, Carnegie 204 or online.

 NEED TO KNOW: Under Ohio law all residents must report felonies including sexual assault unless they work in a capacity that has been given confidential status.
-This means that the Title IX coordinator and safety and security staff will report potential felonies or any crime of violence to the Oberlin Police Department.
+This means that the Title IX coordinator and campus safety staff will report potential felonies or any crime of violence to the Oberlin Police Department.
 The police department will contact you with resources and information about pressing charge.
 You may choose if and how to participate in the subsequent investigation.

 Other Responsible Parties